 He ate.
 And sitting under a Bodhi tree for 45 days and nights ….

-At this point, it is said that the Brahmā Sahampati, the senior most of the High Gods, perceiving the Buddha‘s thought, becomes alarmed and cries out, ―The world is lost!
+At this point, tradition says that Brahmā Sahampati, the senior most of the High Gods, perceiving the Buddha‘s thought, became alarmed and cried out, ―The world is lost!

 5 Shakyamuni’s legacy

 The lay disciples and the monastic order.
 Ethical Code.
 Meditation Practice.
 A Path.